JAMES PILCHER

 Memorable projects you’ve personally worked on?

-We were two weeks out from completing construction on our Elegant Parisian Townhouse project when, in the midst of a Covid outbreak, the NSW Government announced a construction shutdown.
+We were two weeks out from completing construction on our Elegant Parisian Townhouse project when, in the midst of a Covid-19 outbreak, the NSW Government announced a construction shutdown.
 It was “tools down immediately” on sites across Sydney, causing major disruptions and flow on effects to the supply chain for both materials and tradespeople trying to move from job to job.
-The shutdown effect set back our project by six weeks, which had a flow on effect to other projects in our pipeline.
+The shutdown effectively set our project back by six weeks, which had a flow on effect to other projects in our pipeline.
 Thankfully, our clients were very understanding and were thrilled with the outcome, however I’m glad this experience is behind me now (I do not like my projects to run behind!).

 This or That?

 · Traditional or modern?
-Traditional
+Traditional with a modern edge

 · Open plan or defined spaces?
-Defined spaces
+Defined spaces with purpose

 · Renovation or new construction?
-New construction
+Both.
+Each present their own satisfying design and construction challenges.

 · Sweet or savoury?
 Savoury – give me spaghetti bolognese any day of the week!